yektt/ManAnime-proposal/Proposal.md

 * mail_form gem : for sending mails from users to the admins in contact page.
 * Bootstrap CSS library
 * Heroku : for making the application alive.
+* pg gem : for separating database from server